-To finance their investments and achieve their short- and long-term strategic goals, Elia and 50Hertz turn to the capital markets, which are heavily influenced by macroeconomic trends.
+To finance their investments and achieve their short- and longterm strategic goals, Elia and 50Hertz turn to the capital markets, which are heavily influenced by macroeconomic trends.
 In 2017, these will mainly be coloured by the elections taking place in various major European countries (namely the Netherlands, France and Germany), the economic policy that will be adopted by the US following Donald Trump's inauguration as president, and greater clarity regarding the ECB's future monetary policy.

-All of these macroeconomic factors are reflected at market level by major volatility, which could have a negative impact on the growth of Elia and 50Hertz and on the pursuit of their objectives.
-However, both Elia and Eurogrid GmbH (50Hertz's parent company) have credit facilities in place to mitigate the risk of short-term financing difficulties.
+All of these macroeconomic factors are reflected at market level by actual impact. major volatility, which could have a negative impact on the growth of Elia and 50Hertz and on the pursuit of their objectives.
+However, In theory, low interest rates no doubt encourage investment owing both Elia and Eurogrid GmbH (50Hertz's parent company) have to favourable financing conditions, but investment decisions remain credit facilities in place to mitigate the risk of short-term financing difficult due to broad uncertainties about the future. difficulties.

 Elia and Eurogrid GmbH are rated by S&P and Moody's.
-Specific measures in connection with these evaluations are not foreseeable and could have an impact on financing.
-In application of Belgian laws and regulations governing the decentralised generation of renewable energy, notably via photovoltaic solar panels and wind turbines, the federal and regional governments have authorised the issuance of so-called 'green certificates', which are used as a financial support instrument for the renewable energy.
-Elia's obligation to buy these certificates at a guaranteed minimum price poses a cash flow risk, as 'green certificates' are effectively used as 'call' options and hence their execution is uncertain.
-Consequently, Elia is subject to unforeseeable influxes of large numbers of 'green certificates', which it is obliged to purchase, representing a risk to Elia's cash flow.
-In so far as there are regulations requiring the cancellation of certain certificates, the compensation for costs incurred by Elia requires the application of an appropriate surcharge.
-However, Elia has the option of asking CREG to adapt the tariffs so as to recover any gaps between expenses due to public service obligations and the cash flow generated by the approved surcharges meant to cover such expenses.
+Specific geopolitical context in Europe and the Middle East confirm the curmeasures in connection with these evaluations are not foreseeable rent uncertainty and volatility. and could have an impact on financing.
+In application of Belgian HUMAN RESOURCES RISK laws and regulations governing the decentralised generation of Elia pursues an active image and recruitment policy in order to renewable energy, notably via photovoltaic solar panels and wind maintain an appropriate level of expertise and know-how in a tight turbines, the federal and regional governments have authorised labour market.
+This is an ongoing risk, bearing in mind the highly the issuance of so-called 'green certificates', which are used as a specialised and complex nature of its business. financial support instrument for the renewable energy.
+Elia's obligation to buy these certificates at a guaranteed minimum price poses IMAGE RISK a cash flow risk, as 'green certificates' are effectively used as 'call' Generally speaking, circumstances may arise that have a negative options and hence their execution is uncertain.
+Consequently, Elia is impact on the company's image.
+Elia has an internal control mechsubject to unforeseeable influxes of large numbers of 'green certifianism to guarantee the confidentiality of data.
+Despite this, external cates', which it is obliged to purchase, representing a risk to Elia's parties may pass on information in their possession that could have cash flow.
+In so far as there are regulations requiring the cancellaan impact on the company's share price. tion of certain certificates, the compensation for costs incurred by MISCELLANEOUS Elia requires the application of an appropriate surcharge.
+However, Elia realises that there might be other risks of which the company Elia has the option of asking CREG to adapt the tariffs so as to is not yet aware.
+Some risks may seem limited today but could recover any gaps between expenses due to public service obliincrease in the future.
+The subdivisions used give no indication of gations and the cash flow generated by the approved surcharges the potential consequences of the listed risks. meant to cover such expenses.
 In addition, to try to avoid a major tariff increase, the Walloon government established a mechanism whereby Elia can ask to have green certificates placed in reserve with an approved external party in order to temporarily limit the number of surplus green certificates present on the market.